 Travel grants for ensembles:

-Ensembles are invited to apply for travel grants to participate in the individual trainings and sessions.
-Calls for application will be published for each individual session or activity.
-Ensembles to receive these travel grants will be selected by a board of experts and ECMA Artistic Directors.
+Ensembles were invited to apply for travel grants to participate in the individual trainings and sessions.
+Ensembles to receive these travel grants were selected by a board of experts and ECMA Artistic Directors.

-In addition to these activities, several online platforms are being developed in order to provide ensembles with relevant information and the possibility for promotion.
+In addition to these activities, several online platforms were developed in order to provide ensembles with relevant information and the possibility for promotion.

-• ECMA Digital Knowledge Centre of Teaching Chamber Music: video tutorials and further teaching and learning materials on teaching Chamber Music – to be launched in summer 2024
+ECMA Digital Knowledge Centre of Teaching Chamber Music: video tutorials and further teaching and learning materials on teaching Chamber Music – online since June 2024

 Two unique online platforms aiming to support young Chamber Music Ensembles to start off their careers have been developed by the ECMA community within the EU-co-funded project ECMA Pro – International Career Development and Socially Engaged Outreach in Chamber Music: